PhD and ECR Workshop

 2021

-The 2021 workshop for PhD scholars and ECRs was held online prior to the CAUTHE 2021 Conference Online on Friday 5 February.
+The 2021 workshop for PhD scholars and ECRs was held online on Friday 5 February.
 The three hour workshop included a panel session, small group mentoring with senior academics and an engaging virtual social activity.
 The program included:

 2020